Enchiladas de Pollo en Salsa Verde

 - Garnish with 3 thinly sliced red onion rings.

-You can substitute sour cream for the crema called for in the recipe.
+- You can substitute sour cream for the Mexican cream (crema) called for in the recipe.

 More Enchilada Recipes